Pick Up the Pen

 (don’t we all have at least one such story?)

 —was dying, his tongue half gone in an attempt to prolong his more than average life

-(if only as the sun would count, if it
+(perhaps only as the sun would count, if it

 I asked if he could pick up his pen one last time

-and write letters to his four kids.
+and write letters to us four kids.

 If he did such a thing, we would never know.

 All his words of love and regret and pain, along with an infinite pool of ‘I wishes’, would stay deep within him until the very quiet end.

 Perhaps he never could find the right turns of phrase.
 Perhaps the words got stuck so deep within that he couldn’t fathom their extraction.
 Perhaps his entire life had been a fruitless search to put to ink sentiments so far beyond prose that he felt he had to remain silent in order to remain honest.
 Or perhaps he penned all four, and then buried them unread, exactly as we would bury him some weeks later.